Systems of Quantities¶

 radius --- radius_of_curvature["<b>radius_of_curvature</b>"]

-Each quantity above expresses some kind of length and can be measured with si::metre
+Each quantity above expresses some kind of length and can be measured with si::metre.

 Each has different semantics and sometimes a distinct representation (e.g. position_vector

-are vector quantities).
+and displacement are vector quantities).

 The hierarchy guides valid arithmetic and conversion rules for quantities of the same kind.